mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 Suggestions on data loading performance optimization are as follows:
 - Built-in loading operators are preferred for supported dataset formats.
 For details, see [Built-in Loading Operators](https://www.mindspore.cn/doc/api_python/en/r1.0/mindspore/mindspore.dataset.html).
 If the performance cannot meet the requirements, use the multi-thread concurrency solution.
 For details, see [Multi-thread Optimization Solution](https://www.mindspore.cn/tutorial/training/en/r1.0/advanced_use/optimize_data_processing.html#multi-thread-optimization-solution).
 - For a dataset format that is not supported, convert the format to MindSpore data format and then use the `MindDataset` class to load the dataset.
-For details, see [MindSpore Data Format Conversion](https://www.mindspore.cn/doc/programming_guide/en/r1.0/dataset_conversion.html).
 If the performance cannot meet the requirements, use the multi-thread concurrency solution, for details, see [Multi-thread Optimization Solution](https://www.mindspore.cn/tutorial/training/en/r1.0/advanced_use/optimize_data_processing.html#multi-thread-optimization-solution).
 - For dataset formats that are not supported, the user-defined `GeneratorDataset` class is preferred for implementing fast algorithm verification.
 If the performance cannot meet the requirements, the multi-process concurrency solution can be used.
 For details, see [Multi-process Optimization Solution](https://www.mindspore.cn/tutorial/training/en/r1.0/advanced_use/optimize_data_processing.html#multi-process-optimization-solution).

 ### Code Example